2019 CKA-KALCA Public Service Interns

 Peter hopes to pursue a career in public service or law after attending graduate school.

-Hyungtae Kim is currently a junior at the University of Pennsylvania, pursuing a major in History and is a submatriculated master’s degree candidate at Penn Law.
+Hyungtae Kim is a student (Class of 2020) at the University of Pennsylvania, pursuing a major in History and is a submatriculated master’s degree candidate at Penn Law.
 On campus, Hyungtae pursues a variety of interests ranging from singing with the Penn Glee Club to facilitating discourse with Sangam, an API-centric sociopolitical discussion group.
 Research remains a pillar of his academic experience as well; he is passionate about creating both political and historical knowledge in his capacity as a research assistant at the Wharton Public Policy Initiative and the Penn Slavery Project.

 Hyungtae hopes to use these experiences to inform his understanding of race at the intersection of constitutional, immigration, and labor law narratives.